-Luxury travellers looking to sip themselves silly on a road trip of Ontario wine country find happiness in postcard-perfect Niagara on the Lake.
+Luxury travellers looking to sip themselves silly on a road trip of Ontario wine country find happiness in postcard-perfect Niagara on the Lake during the winter season.

-After recently enjoying a weekend away this January, I learned there are plenty of reasons to visit the region in the winter.
+After enjoying a Niagara visit in January, I learned there are plenty of reasons to explore the region in the winter.

 Boutique hotels offer great off season deals, last minute reservations can be nabbed at buzz-worthy restaurants, winery staff have more time to give you one-on-one attention, and the annual Icewine Festival offers a seriously sweet program…not to mention the sublime landscape is blanketed in soft white snow.

 Join Dobbernationloves founder Andrew Dobson in the kitchen by signing up for a fun virtual cooking class!
 Classes begin with a cocktail that you can sip while preparing 2-3 recipes that are curated around a unique culinary theme.
 Check out our current Cooking Class Schedule!

 Looking to enjoy a winter weekend getaway to sip through Niagara on the Lake’s best wineries?
 We suggest spending 2-3 nights in Niagara on the Lake wine country.
 A weekend will give you enough time to enjoy the village’s historic main street, gourmet restaurants, and award-winning wineries.

 Niagara on the Lake is a perfect destination for wine lovers in winter.
 Many of the best boutique luxury hotels in Niagara on the Lake offer special discounts during the January, February and March low season.
 Our favourites include:

 We’ve included helpful links to the best hotel booking sites so you can compare prices and availability.

 - Pillar & Post: Pillar & Post is a charming country inn offering guests luxurious suites, fine dining restaurant, gorgeous gardens and Niagara on the Lake’s largest spa.